-The issue of father’s rights regularly hits the headlines and we certainly hear some very unfortunate tales of fathers who are denied access to see their children when parents divorce or separate.
+The issue of a father’s rights to access his children regularly hits the headlines and we certainly hear some very unfortunate tales of fathers who are denied access to see their children when parents’ divorce or separate.

 Fathers and the law

 A common question I get asked during the divorce process from worried dads is: what rights does a father have to see his child?

 The law holds the view that parents have responsibilities towards their children and that it is the child that has a right to have an on-going, meaningful relationship with both of their parents.
 That relationship will be upheld by a court, as long as it is safe and appropriate for that to happen.